Doppler Shift AUV Swarming

 Publication No. US20190204430A1

 Technology: An underwater, doppler-based acoustic navigation system uses a single hydrophone and at least one acoustic source to enable multiple AUVs to follow the acoustic source at relative positions.
-Additional acoustic sources further enable complex following patterns and precision.
-The system works with a “leader” AUV, equipped with an acoustic beacon and “follower” AUVs.
-The followers navigate by the Doppler Effect, a higher pitch indicates correct direction and lower pitch informs the AUVs that they need to redirect.
+Additional acoustic sources further promote complex following patterns and precision.
+The system employs a “leader” AUV with an acoustic beacon and “follower” AUVs.
+The followers navigate by the Doppler Effect; a higher pitch indicates the correct direction, and a lower pitch informs the AUVs that they need to redirect.
 The Doppler Shift Navigation System expands underwater robotics intelligence.
-With integration designed for low cost AUVs, creating swarms widens the range of scientific and commercial operations.
+With integration designed for low-cost AUVs, creating swarms widens the range of scientific and commercial operations.

 CONTACT